 - If the contact person is not a signing officer of the business or organization, confirmation of that person's right to represent the company may be required.

 - Estimated Start Date of Project: This date is the first day you anticipate incurring expenses for your project, typically the date of a submitted application.

 - Estimated End Date of Project: This date is the last day you anticipate incurring expenses for your project.
-This date cannot be after the program end date of December 31, 2023.

 - Innovation Stream: Select the Stream that best describes your project.
 The Stream selection will be reviewed by, and may be modified by FedDev Ontario officials.

 - Stream 1: Business Scale-up and Productivity aims to accelerate the growth of firms and assist with the adoption and adaptation of new, innovative technologies that support scale-up, productivity, development of and entry into new markets to help companies become globally competitive.